rust-embedded/book/src/typestate-programming/zero-cost-abstractions.md

 }
 ```

-* Nested zero sized types are still zero sized, no matter how deep you nest it
+* Nested zero sized types are still zero sized, no matter how deep you nest them